bboure/middy-appsync/README.md

 ## Controlled errors

 Throwing Errors/Exceptions when you identify a _controlled error_ in your app can be unnecessarely noisy.
 They cause your Lambda function to **fail** and return an error.
-Errors like `NotFoundException` or `UnauthorizedException` should _not_ raise alarms in your monitoring tools, but still cause the process to end, and AppSync to show (GraphQL) the Error to the client.
+Errors like `NotFoundException` or `UnauthorizedException` should _not_ raise alarms in your monitoring tools, but still cause the process to end, and AppSync (GraphQL) to return the Error to the client.

 This middleware will catch any controlled error and handle them for you.
 Your Lambda function will succeed, but AppSync will return the error to the client.
-Any error that extends `AppSyncError` (exported by this library) will be treated like such.
+Any error that extends `AppSyncError` (a class exported by this library) will be treated like such.

-If you still want to monitor thse kind of errors, you can use the [error-logger](https://github.com/middyjs/middy/tree/master/packages/error-logger) and monitor it via a Cloudwatch metric for example
+If you still want to monitor these kind of errors, you can use the [error-logger](https://github.com/middyjs/middy/tree/master/packages/error-logger) and monitor it via a Cloudwatch metric for example

 ## Granular errors with BatchInvoke